johnstevenson/statical/README.md

 * a proxy class *(which invokes the method in)*
 * the target class

-An **alias** is the short name you use for method calling - `Foo`, `View` or whatever.
+An **alias** is the short name you use for method calling: `Foo`, `View` or whatever.

-You create a **proxy class**, as shown below.
-Its name is irrelevant and it is normally empty:
+You create a static **proxy class** like this.
+Note that its name is irrelevant and it is normally empty:

 ```
 class FooProxy extends \Statical\BaseProxy {}
 ```

-A **target class** is the instantiated class whose methods you wish to call.
+A **target class** is the class whose methods you wish to call.
 It can be either:

-* an actual instance
+* an actual class instance
-* a closure invoking an instance
+* a closure invoking a class instance
-* a reference to an object in a container or service-locator.
+* a reference to something in a container or service-locator that resolves to a class instance.

 This data is then registered using either the `addProxyInstance()` or the `addProxyService()` methods.
 See the [Usage](#Usage) section for some examples.